Lee County License Hearing Guide

 Hardship/Restricted License in Georgia

-IID Requirement: [Check Georgia Law] Georgia may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a hardship license.
+- IID Requirement: In some cases, you may be required to install an ignition interlock device (IID) on your vehicle as a condition of obtaining a limited driving permit.

 Getting Your License Back

-Completing a DUI Alcohol or Drug Use Risk Reduction Program (DUI school).
+- Provide proof of completion of any court-ordered DUI Alcohol or Drug Use Risk Reduction Program (DUI School).

-Classes/Programs That Must Be Completed: Completing a DUI Alcohol or Drug Use Risk Reduction Program (DUI school) is typically required for license reinstatement.
+- Classes/Programs That Must Be Completed: Completing a DUI Alcohol or Drug Use Risk Reduction Program (DUI School) is typically required for license reinstatement after a DUI conviction.

 Special Programs

-Occupational License: [Check Georgia Law] An occupational license may be available in certain circumstances, allowing you to drive for work-related purposes.
+- Occupational License: An occupational license may be available in certain circumstances, allowing you to drive for work-related purposes even if your license is suspended.